etiennestuder/teamcity-build-scan-plugin/README.md

 ## Build Scan links surfacing

-The configured version of the Gradle Enterprise Gradle plugin
+The version of the Gradle Enterprise Gradle plugin and the Gradle Enterprise Maven extension that are applied to a build must meet a minimum version requirement for the link surfacing to work.

 | TC Build Scan plugin version | Minimum supported GE Maven extension version | Minimum supported GE Gradle plugin version |
 |------------------------------|----------------------------------------------|--------------------------------------------|
 | 0.23+                        | 1.11                                         | 3.0  (or Gradle Build Scan plugin 1.8)     |